Our framework

-Every message you upload gets a real debrief — not a grade, but specific, actionable feedback grounded in what you actually said.
-We listen to your sermon and evaluate you across four pillars.
+Every message you upload gets a real debrief.
+Not a grade, but specific, actionable feedback grounded in what you actually said, weighed across four pillars.

 Clarity